ralna/GALAHAD/doc/C/rst-dir/struct_rqs_control_type.rst

 	int new_a

-how much of :math:`A` has changed since the previous call.
+how much of $A$ has changed since the previous call.
 Possible values are 0 unchanged 1 values but not indices have changed 2 values and indices have changed

 .. index:: pair: variable; max_factorizations
 .. _doxid-structrqs__control__type_1a49cdbb7627ab58da229da6ccb3034bb7: